-Vacation may be accrued up to a maximum of three hundred thirty-six (336) hours for full time workers, and a prorated amount for permanent part time workers.
-After reaching said maximum, the worker must take time off or accrual will be frozen.
+Vacation may be accrued up to a maximum of three hundred thirty-six (336) hours for full time employees, and a prorated amount for permanent part time employees.
+After reaching said maximum, the employee must take time off or accrual will be frozen.
 Upon separation, there will be no payment for hours in excess of the maximum accrual.